marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 the raw text.
 Next the translation model will be trained and after convergence, the dev and test sets are translated and evaluated with sacreBLEU.

-To use with a different GPUs than device 0 or more GPUs (here 0 1 2 3) use the command below:
+To use with a different GPU than device 0 or more GPUs (here 0 1 2 3) use the command below:

 ```
 ./run-me.sh 0 1 2 3